marcizhu/Cache/README.md

 other types of resources that might be too frequently accessed and take too much time to read or write to.

-The cache replacement algorithm can be chosen at compile time (you can even write your own and use it) so that your application has the best performance possible is any scenario.
-And speaking of performance, by default the cache tracks some statistics (that is, number of hits, number of misses, number of entries erased by the user, number of cache clears and number of entries evicted).
+The cache replacement algorithm can be chosen at compile time (you can even write your own and use it) so that your application has the best performance possible in any scenario.
+And speaking of performance, by default the cache tracks some statistics (number of hits, number of misses, number of entries erased by the user, number of cache clears and number of entries evicted).
 Those statistics can be disabled at compile time for better performance or even make your own custom stats to track specific keys, implement callbacks and much more!